Darkjeff/Dolibarr_employment_contract/README.md

 Employment contract
 ============================

-Module to manage employment contract
+Module to manage employment contract into Dolibarr.

+This Module add a page into user's configuration to manage employment contract.

 INSTALL
 -------